Lotus-Petal-Architecture/lotus_generated_examples/lotus3D/DeveloperNotesMain.md

 Right now what we have is a somewhat cleaner but still not entirely automated way to import data from a local CSV file into a new Lotus Chart.

+All health information contained in this repository is fiction (generated).
+No PHI (**Personal Health Information**) is used.

 I am leaving the February 2024 CPI data as sample data.
 The <a href="https://github.com/tessgadwa/lotus3D/blob/main/lotus3D/screenshots/CPI_example.png">resulting 3D visualization</a> is saved in the folder at lotus3D/source/data_view/index.html.
 Screenshot: lotus3D/screenshots/CPI_example.png